stadium-software/validations-cheatsheet/README.md

 ### Not required
 If a field is not required, but optionally provided values must conform to a specific format, then it is necessary to craft an expression that returns true when:
 1. The property value is empty, null or undefined
-2. The property conforms to the required format
+2. The property value conforms to a specific format

 In this case, two expressions must be combined with a double-pipe (OR).
 The first expression returns true if there is no value, and the second expression returns true if there is a value that conforms to a required format.
 For example:
 ```javascript